appcircleio/appcircle-docusaurus/docs/workflows/android-specific-workflow-steps/firebase-test-lab.md

 ## Prerequisites

-The necessary workflow steps to execute before running the **Firebase Test Lab for Android** workflow step, along with their respective reasons, are listed in the table below.
+Before running the **Firebase Test Lab for Android** step, you must complete certain prerequisites, as detailed in the table below:

 | Prerequisite Workflow Step                                                            | Description                                                                                                                                                                                                                                                                                              |
 | ------------------------------------------------------------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |